 12.1.
-Overview
+Overview and Key Concepts

-Alpha Version: Work in progress.
+Beta Version: Work in progress.

 In logical replication, four types of processes work cooperatively:

-• A logical replication launcher on the Subscriber launches apply workers.
+- A logical replication launcher on the subscriber launches apply workers.

 12.1.2.
 Outline of Logical Replication

-To provide a clearer overview, the following example compares logical replication with streaming replication, as illustrated in Figure 12.2.
+The following example compares logical replication with streaming replication, as illustrated in Figure 12.2.

 Figure 12.2.
 Conceptual comparison of data sending: Streaming vs. Logical Replication.